gvescu/f1-sharp/README.md

 ### Data binding

-I included ViewModels for a few of the data types for making it easier to use in GUI projects (I'm doing one of my own 😉).
+There are ViewModels included for a few of the data types for making it easier to use in GUI projects (I'm doing one of my own 😉).
 I'll add a few more if my project gets more interesting and requires more ViewModels.

 The ones included for now are: